Could a PLC course be right for you?

 Why do a PLC course?

-- The skills that you learn on a PLC course are known as transferrable skills.
-This means that the skills learnt on any PLC course will be useful in any line of work.
+- The skills that you learn on a PLC course are known as transferable skills, meaning the skills learnt on a PLC course will be useful in any line of work

-Find a course that you are interested in by searching SOLAS' course hub website.
-Then, apply directly to the school, college or adult education centre offering the course.
+Find a course that you are interested in by searching on the Further Education Training and Courses Hub.
+Then apply directly to the school, college or adult education centre offering the course.
 You may be called for an interview to discuss the course and to find out more about it.

 There is an annual participant contribution of €200 per year for PLC courses.
 You do not have to pay this charge if: